TCLamnidis/BareBonesBash/README.md

 ```

-Therefore, loops allow us to do repetitive tasks, and reap the rewards thereof,
+Therefore, loops and wildcards allow us to do repetitive tasks, and reap the
-without having to do all the repetitive work!
+rewards thereof, without having to do all the repetitive work!
 <p align="center"><img title="Source: https://giphy.com/gifs/tinder-automation-tinderbot-3rgXByefj5zvCcodOM" src="https://media.giphy.com/media/3rgXByefj5zvCcodOM/giphy.gif" width="40%"></p>

+As a final practise, have a look inside your ~/FastQ.Portals directory.
+You
+might notice that you have also symlinks to `FastQ.Portals` and `Ftp.Links.txt`
+as well as our FastQ files.
+These came in our previous `ln -s` loop, as we
+used the wildcard for _everything_ in ~/BareBonesBash.

+Try writing your own loop using `for`, `*`, and `rm` to remove ONLY those
+two files.

 ----

 ## TO DO NOW:

-* Typo checks (Both.
-But mostly Thiseas let's be honest)
-* Swap ( to _\[_ where it's our voices and not part of the tutorial.
-(Just check. think it is done.)
-* Run through (Both)
+* Outtro and 'clean up section' if someone doesn't want to keep all of the junk

 ## DIE ZUKUNFT